Geometrics Cal – Border

 Today part 3 of the Geometrics Cal was released in Ana’s Ravelry shop.
 If you follow the Cal and finished part 2 you have already hooked 73 rows, only 190 rows to go until the border starts.

-I have seen a lot of beautiful colour ways in Ana’s Facebook group or on Instagram.
+I have seen a lot of beautiful color ways in Ana’s Facebook group or on Instagram.
 And I have to say I am a bit jealous.
-They all are so beautiful!
-I always struggle with my choice of colour and picking colours for a new project is definitely not the funniest part for me.
+They all are very beautiful!
+I often struggle with my choice of colour and picking colours for a new project mostly is not the funniest part for me.

+As I already used the colour combination of pattern 1 for several times, I didn’t want to change it.
 Normally I would have started over.
-But when you are testing a pattern time is limited.
+But when you are testing a pattern, time is limited.
 At this point, I had already been working on my blanket for 9 days and was afraid that I would not be able to make up the time when I start again.
 I had to improvise …

 See you next week!